Printer-friendly version

 3. new and amended course discipline descriptors – proposals are approved by the Academic Registrar.

-4. program variations to the Academic Calendar and/or courses to be offered in non-standard teaching periods – proposals are approved by the President of the Academic Board.
+4. variations to the Academic Calendar and/or courses to be offered in non-standard teaching periods – proposals are approved by the Academic Registrar.

-4. CAPP reviews the academic and quality assurance aspects of the proposal, and ensures the requirements set under relevant University policy and/or procedures are met before it is referred to Academic Board for advice and recommendation.
+5. CAPP reviews the academic and quality assurance aspects of the proposal, and ensures the requirements set under relevant University policies and/or procedures are met .
 The following proposals also undergo compliance checks before they are considered by CAPP:

 1. New and amended program requirements – by the Programs Sub-Committee (PSC).